az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Utility classes that were marked as deprecated in Arizona Bootstrap 2 have been completely removed in {{< ourname >}}.

+### Blockquote Reverse

+The `.blockquote-reverse` class was removed in upstream Bootstrap 4 and has been removed from Arizona Bootstrap 5.

+### Heading-Style

+The `.heading-style` class has been removed from Arizona Bootstrap 5.
+The Bootstrap `.h1` - `.h6` styles should be used instead.

 ### Mailto

 The `.mailto` class, which is placed directly on the `<a>` link tag, has been removed in favor of Bootstrap's `.text-truncate` class, which is placed on the surrounding `<div>` instead.
 See [Text Truncation]({{< docsref "/helpers/text-truncation/" >}}) for more details.

-### Blockquote Reverse
+### Sans

-The `.blockquote-reverse` class was removed in upstream Bootstrap 4 and has been removed from Arizona Bootstrap 5.
+The legacy `.sans` class has been removed from Arizona Bootstrap 5, which already uses a sans-serif font for both body and heading text.

 ## Removed Components